madcitymultimedia/wpseo-woocommerce/README.md

 Other:

-* Sets minimum WordPress version to 5.9 and tested up to 6.0.
+* Sets tested up WordPress version to 6.0.
 * Sets the minimum required Yoast SEO version to 19.1.

 ### 14.8: May 6th, 2022